Updated June 27, 2026

 Study Timeline and Resources

-Most candidates need 2-4 months of study time, depending on prior IT experience.
-Complete beginners should plan for 3-4 months, while those with some IT background can often complete preparation in 2 months.
+Plan for 2-4 months of study time, depending on your IT background.
+Complete beginners should budget 3-4 months; those with some IT experience can often wrap up in 2 months.

 Recommended Study Plan